What is a double-balloon enteroscopy?

-A double-balloon enteroscopy, also known as a push-and-pull endoscopy, is an endoscopic technique used to visualize the entire gastrointestinal tract in real time.
+A double-balloon enteroscopy, also known as a push-and-pull endoscopy, is an endoscopic technique used to visualize the entire gastrointestinal tract.
 It is used to help in the diagnosis of a variety of digestive disorders.

 Your child’s doctor may recommend this test if your child is experiencing unexplained bleeding in the GI tract, has anemia or if abnormalities — such as small bowel polyps or vascular lesions — have been found during previous bowel imaging.